TFIM — Transverse-Field Ising Model

 Physical Context

-• Ordered phase ($h < J$): for OBC with finite $N$, the "gap" seen by exact diagonalization is actually the Z₂ tunneling splitting between $|\!\uparrow\cdots\uparrow\rangle$ and $|\!\downarrow\cdots\downarrow\rangle$, which is exponentially small in $N$.
+• Ordered phase ($h < J$): for OBC with finite $N$, the "gap" seen by exact diagonalisation is actually the Z₂ tunneling splitting between $|\!\uparrow\cdots\uparrow\rangle$ and $|\!\downarrow\cdots\downarrow\rangle$, which is exponentially small in $N$.
 This is distinct from the physical excitation gap $\Delta \approx 2(J - h)$.

-• Critical point ($h = J$): $\Delta \sim \pi/(N)$ (finite-size gap for OBC).
+• Critical point ($h = J$): $\Delta \sim \pi/N$ (finite-size gap for OBC).

-• Disordered phase ($h > J$): $\Delta \approx 2(h - J)$, i.e., the paramagnetic gap.
+• Disordered phase ($h > J$): $\Delta \approx 2(h - J)$, the paramagnetic gap.

 References